Storykit/.github/profile/README.md

-Storykit is a video making tool that makes your video creation fun, simple, collaborative and fast.
-Storykit lets you create stunning, brand-consistent videos in minutes.
-Working in the cloud means you can reach your projects from anywhere, without crashing your computer.
+Storykit is a complete video creator here to change how you work with video.
+Forever.

-A video creating workflow tailor-made for organizations!
+Video for everything.
+Video for everyone.

 ---